Law Week 2021 is 17-23 May

 Law Week is a nationwide initiative to promote community awareness and understanding of the law, the legal system and the legal profession.
 Courts, legal agencies, solicitors, barristers, police and of course public libraries are all encouraged to get involved.
 It’s a wonderful opportunity for you to promote the Find Legal Answers resources and service to your community.

 LIAC can provide you with promotional material to use at your Law Week events.
 There are two versions of the promotional packages.
 You can order:

-Promotional material only.
-Many libraries prefer not to use the bags, and just need promotional material for display and for clients to take if they want them.
+- Promotional material only - many libraries prefer not to use the bags, and just need promotional material for display and for clients to take if they want them.

-Orders for promotional material will open soon.
+Orders for promotional material have now closed.

 Many of you have used local solicitors to speak at your events in past years.
 If the event was successful, it's a good idea to build this relationship by contacting them again.

 Your local court may be interested in holding a Law Week event.
 Contact them and see if you can organise a joint event.

 There are 29 regional law societies in NSW.
 You can contact your local law society to see if they would like to partner in an event or provide a speaker.
 The best person to contact is the President of your local law society - find their details here.

 It's important to brief your speaker before the event.
 Let them know that the Find Legal Answers service is available at the State Library, in public libraries, and online.